karenanndonnachie/Slave-To-The-Algorithm/Weeks 7-10/readme.md

-# Weeks 7-10 : Javascript / Arduino / Project resources
+# Weeks 7-10 Project resources : : Javascript / Arduino / Miscellaneous...

 Some useful links for your projects (perhaps)